NaddiNadja/DISYS-ChittyChat/README.md

     `$ go run client/client.go -sender {your name here}`

-2. Wait for others to join the same room and chat with them!.
+2. Wait for others to join the same room and chat with them!